thaisstein/cprogramminglabs/README.md

 Laboratories related to the Unix and C Programming Class (Telecom SudParis - Institut Polytechnique de Paris) made in the first school semester of 2022.

 ## Content
-- Comparison of slow and fast sorting algorithms
+- Comparison of slow and fast sorting algorithms (Lab 01 and 02)
-- Linked lists
+- Linked lists (Lab 03)
-- Binary trees
+- Binary trees (Lab 04)

 ## Reports
 For the first and second labs we were asked to provide reports to compare the results of the sorting algorithms used, as seen below: